-The Harvard Chan School honored the career of Dr. Milton C. Weinstein in a celebratory symposium and reception on May 31st.
+The Harvard Chan School honored the career of Dr. Milton C. Weinstein in a celebratory symposium and reception.
 Scroll down to watch videos and listen to podcasts from the event!

 Milt was surprised with a multimedia compilation of reflections and expressions of gratitude from students and colleagues.
 The video above, created by the CHDS Media Hub, is an excerpt from a larger collection produced as part of a year-long effort operating under the code name, “Project Legacy”!